beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 ```

 #### Operation Overview
-Let's consider that an application needs to connect to an endpoint requesting basic credentials, respectively ```admin``` and ```p@ssw0rd$```.
-As defined earlier, these value needs to be encoded in based64 to avoid being truncated.
+Let's consider an application in needs of credentials to connect to an endpoint.
+These values need to be encoded in based64 to avoid being truncated.
 This can be done with:

 ```bash title="credential base64 encoding"
 echo 'admin' | base64